 Table of Contents

 After committing to Florida State University, Chris Weinke decided to pursue a professional baseball career after he was drafted by the Toronto Blue Jays in the 1990 MLB draft.
 Starting in Toronto's minor league system in 1991, Weinke eventually rose to AAA but never cracked the major leagues.
 After the 1996 season, Weinke retired from baseball and pursued football.

 Florida State University

-In 2001, Weinke was drafted by the Carolina Panthers in the fourth round of the NFL draft.
-The 2001 season was his only season in the NFL as a primary starter.
-He played with the Panthers from 2001-2006, appearing in 27 games and starting 19.
+In 2001, Weinke was chosen by the Carolina Panthers in the fourth round of the NFL draft.
+The 2001 season was his only year in the NFL as a primary starter.
+He played with the Panthers from 2001-2006, appearing in 27 games and starting in 19.

 San Francisco 49ers